jiricekcz/fef-specification/metadata/Metadata.md

 # Metadata

 Metadata is a collection of key-value pairs with predefined keys, that can describe a file content.
 Individual file content types can specify which metadata keys can be used with them.
 If other keys are present, they should be parsed and shouldn't cause fatal errors.
-Their interpretation is however undefined.
+They should be ignored by the parser.

 ## Binary encoding of metadata keys